Benzoyl Peroxide vs Salicylic Acid: The Ultimate Face-Off of 2025 for Clearer, Healthier Skin

 Potential Risks

-Too much of a good thing = irritation, redness, and a compromised skin barrier.
+An excess of a good thing = irritation, redness and the impaired skin barrier.

 How to Layer Properly